BBC Springwatch to come live from Ynys-hir reserve

-BBC wildlife programme Springwatch is to come live from a nature reserve in Powys this year, it has been announced.
+BBC wildlife programme Springwatch is to come live from a mid Wales nature reserve this year, it has been announced.

 More than 50 secret mini cameras will be used, some powered by solar panels.